willswats/the-stuffed-potato/README.md

 # The Stuffed Potato

-A website for a takeaway restraunt.
+An example website for a takeaway restaurant.

 ## Table of Contents